cchauve/RNA-unchained/README.md

-RNA-unchained (Chaining sequence/structure seeds for computing RNA similarity) find seeds of pattern matching between an RNA query and other RNA) to boost the alignment of these RNA.
-RNAunchained explicitly chains and aligns based on both RNA sequence and structure.
-It compute pairwise analyse between a query and the computed RNA index database.
+RNA-unchained (Chaining sequence/structure seeds for computing RNA similarity) aims at detecting structural homologs of a given query RNA sequence in a, potentially large, collection of RNA structures.

+Details of the algorithm can be found at http://www.ncbi.nlm.nih.gov/pubmed/25768236

 RNA-unchained consists of three steps:

-(1) The constitution of an index of RNA which contains for each RNA
+(1) The computation of an index of RNA which contains for each RNA
-	all computed seeds.
-These index can deal with multiple seeds size and can be modified by adding new RNA.
+	all identified seeds.
+This index can deal with multiple seeds size and can be modified to add new RNA.
 (2) Given a file containing one or multiple query it finds all common
-	seeds between query and RNAs of the index and compute the corresponding anchor.
-Multiple chaining options are available.
-A file of constraints for each pairwise analyse is computed.
+	seeds between query and RNAs of the index and compute the corresponding anchor (chain of seeds).
-(3) Given the constraints file of the pairwise chaining a pairwise
+(3) Given the chain, a constrained alignment is performed by the Locarna software.
-	alignment is done with Locarna.
-The alignment is computed only if there is an anchor between
+        The alignment is computed only if there is t least one anchor between the two considered RNAs.

-The chaining filter algorithm restricts the search space of alignments by computing a file of constraints between both RNAs to align.

 Version: 1.0
 Contact: Laetitia Bourgeade, laetitia.bourgeade@labri.fr
+         Cedric Chauve, cedric.chauve@sfu.ca

 -----------------------------------------------------------------------------------
                             INSTALL
 -----------------------------------------------------------------------------------

-Run RNA-unchained with python v2.7 or higher but not python v3.0 or higher.
+RNA-unchained runs with python v2.7 or higher but not python v3.0 or higher.
 No other compilation is necessary, except installing and configuring other packages.

 The following software packages are required